 Using the Timer Board

-The Timer Board provides a dedicated workspace for managing multiple Timers and is designed for users who rely on Timers as their primary timekeeping method.
+The Timer Board provides a dedicated workspace for managing multiple timers and is designed for users who rely on timers as their primary timekeeping method.

 Step 1: Access the Timer Board